-In order to measure performance of MANET-DEVS simulator, different scale network models have been established and AODV routing algorithms have been tested.
-As a result; MANET-DEVS simulator allows healthy and easy simulations to be carried out for MANETs' characteristics in a MANET system.
-For modeling / design of scalable, adaptive and powerful mobile network applications, an example frame has been established and the wide scale applicability of DEVS methodology has been supported.
-For modeling of very large scale MANETs, a High Level Architecture - HLA simulator which will carry out parallel and distributed modeling and simulation can be used.
-The developed MANET-DEVS environment can be moved to DEVS-Suitews (DEVS-Suite web start) and therefore it is possible to use MANET-DEVS on popular browsers for distant learning purposes.
+In order to measure the performance of the MANET-DEVS simulator, different scale network models have been established and AODV routing algorithms have been tested.
+As a result, the MANET-DEVS simulator allows easy simulations to be carried out for MANET characteristics in a MANET system.
+For modeling/design of scalable, adaptive, and powerful mobile network applications, an example frame has been established and the wide-scale applicability of DEVS methodology has been supported.

+For modeling of very large-scale MANETs, a high-level architecture simulator that will carry out parallel and distributed modeling and simulation can be used.
+The developed MANET-DEVS environment can be moved to DEVS-Suite ${WS}$ (DEVS-Suite Web Start) and therefore it is possible to use MANET-DEVS in popular browsers for distance-learning purposes.